-The Company regularly performs back and stress testing of the quality and accuracy of its risk management systems to ensure the adequacy of Clearing Fund requirements and to respond to other risk factors that the tests may reveal.
+The Company regularly performs back testing, stress testing and model performance monitoring of the quality and accuracy of its risk management systems to ensure the adequacy of Clearing Fund requirements and to respond to other risk factors that the monitoring may reveal.

 NSCC maintains liquid resources to support potential liquidity needs in the event of a Participant default.
-In addition to the cash deposits to the Clearing Fund, these resources also include the cash that would be obtained from a committed, secured line of credit, proceeds from medium-term debt issuance, and proceeds from a commercial paper and extendable note program.
+In addition to the cash deposits to the Clearing Fund, these resources also include the cash that would be obtained from a committed, secured line of credit, proceeds from issuance of senior notes, and proceeds from a commercial paper and extendable note program.
+NSCC has the Supplemental Liquidity Deposit ("SLD") - a rules-based funding obligation that requires Members whose activity generate liquidity needs in excess of NSCC's then available liquid resources, to fund such additional amounts.
+SLD deposits must be in cash and are held and maintained in the same manner as other Clearing Fund deposits.